KatrixReloaded/SoliditySecurityNotes/FOUNDRY_NOTES.md

 ## **Foundry Tools**

 - ### `Cyfrin/foundry-devops`
   - `./src/DevOpsTools.sol` - Can be used to get the most recent deployment of your contract.
-Need to set `ffi = true` in `foundry.toml` so that foundry can run bash scripts on your device, preferred to keep it as `false` in general.
+Need to set `ffi = true` in `foundry.toml` so that foundry can run bash scripts on your device, preferred to keep it as `false` in general

 ## **Random Notes**